BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 pwd

-Returns you the present working directory (print working directory)
+Returns the present working directory (print working directory).

 $ pwd